 Chocolate pudding is a really quick and easy dessert, perfect to make on weeknights when you want something sweet without a lot of work.
-I like to top this with my easy whipped cream and chocolate shavings, or cut up a banana or strawberries and mix them into the pudding.
+You’ll love to top this with Easy Whipped Cream and chocolate shavings, or cut up a banana or strawberries and mix them into the pudding.

 Whisk two egg yolks into the milk before adding it to the pudding.
 This will create a custard-like consistency, which adds a thick and creamy texture to the pudding.

-Chocolate pudding will last for a few days in the refrigerator, but I like to make mine within a 24 hour window so it will be as fresh as possible.
-I also like to whip it with an electric mixer before serving to make it lighter, which is perfect when served over fresh fruit.
+Chocolate pudding will last for a few days in the refrigerator, but try to make it within a 24 hour window so it will be as fresh as possible.
+You can also whip it with an electric mixer before serving to make it lighter, which is perfect when served over fresh fruit.

-If you are going to save it for a few days I like to place the saran wrap layer directly over the pudding to help keep it from creating too thick of a skin on top.
+If you are going to save it for a few days, place the saran wrap layer directly over the pudding to help keep it from creating too thick of a skin on top.